Vanessa Williams: Television and film

 Williams has appeared in a number of feature films.
-She received a NAACP Image Award for Outstanding Actress in a Motion Picture for her portrayal of Teri Joseph for the 1997 feature film Soul Food.
+She received an NAACP Image Award for Outstanding Actress in a Motion Picture for her portrayal of Teri Joseph for the 1997 feature film Soul Food.
 In 2007, she starred in the independent film My Brother, for which she won Best Actress honors at the Harlem International Film Festival, the African-American Women in Cinema Film Festival, and at the Santa Barbara African Heritage Film Festival.
-She also notably co-starred with Arnold Schwarzenegger in Eraser, Samuel L. Jackson in the 2000 soft reboot of Shaft, the characters from Sesame Street in The Adventures of Elmo in Grouchland (as the Queen of Trash), and with Miley Cyrus in Hannah Montana: The Movie.
+She also notably co-starred with Arnold Schwarzenegger in the 1996 film Eraser, Samuel L. Jackson in the 2000 soft reboot of Shaft, the characters from Sesame Street in the 1999 film The Adventures of Elmo in Grouchland, as the Queen of Trash, and with Miley Cyrus in the 2009 film Hannah Montana: The Movie.

 Theatre

 Williams began her career on stage in the 1985 production, One Man Band, as one of "the women".
-She followed it in 1989 as "Laura" in Checkmates.
+She followed it in 1989 as Laura in Ron Milner's Checkmates.